-1.1 Symmetric-key Encryption
+1.4 Symmetric-key Encryption

-Consider an encryption scheme consisting of the sets of encryption and decryption transformations $\{\mathcal{E}e: e \in \mathcal{K}\}$ and $\{\mathcal{D}d: d \in \mathcal{K}\}$, respectively, where \mathcal{K} is the key space.
+Consider an encryption scheme consisting of the sets of encryption and decryption transformations $\{ \pounds e: e \in \mathcal{K} \}$ and $\{ \mathcal{D}d : d \in \mathcal{K} \}$ , respectively, where $\mathcal{K}$ is the key space.
 The encryption scheme is said to be symmetric-key if for each associated encryption/decryption key pair (e; d), it is computationally easy to determine d knowing only e, and to determine e from d.
 Since e = d in most practical symmetric-key encryption schemes, the term symmetric key becomes appropriate.

-A two-party communication using symmetric-key encryption can be described by the block diagram of Figure 1.4, with the addition of the secure channel.
+The block diagram of Figure 1.4, with the addition of the secure channel, can describe a two-party communication using symmetric-key encryption.

-Figure 1.4: Two-party communication using encryption, with a secure channel
+Figure 1.4 Two-party communication using encryption, with a secure channel

 One of the major issues with symmetric-key systems is to find an efficient method to agree upon and exchange keys securely.
-It is assumed that all parties know the set of encryption/decryption transformations there are two classes of symmetric-key encryption schemes which are commonly distinguished, block ciphers and stream ciphers.
+It is assumed that all parties know the set of encryption/decryption transformations there are two classes of symmetric-key encryption schemes, which are commonly distinguished, block ciphers and stream ciphers.